agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Connections**

-You will probably meet a ton of people in the community, possibly some influential people,depending on how good you are.
+You will probably meet a ton of people in the community, possibly some influential people, depending on how good you are.
 If they will help me to find opportunities and spread ideas later, I guess there is a decent chance.
 But beware of [some horror stories and the connections as a result](https://www.quora.com/What-are-some-startup-accelerator-and-incubator-horror-stories).
 I will just assign it to be less than MC.
 This is primarily due to uncertainty 7/10.

 **Credentials**

-Having gone quite far with a startup might already serve as reasonable credentials.
+In failure tolerant cultures, starting-up might already serve as reasonable credentials.
 So 8/10.
 But the chances of doing this are really low and that is captured by the personal fit and need not be accounted for here.

 **Runway**

 This career needs 18 months runway atleast.
 A lot of work needs to be done in your own time before you say become part of an incubator.
+Runway is quite crucial.
 My current job in DE will get me there in 2-3 years.
 Thus 6/10.

 **Supportive conditions/Job Satisfaction**

-I suspect there might be stress due to lack of funding, long hours are there here, but I barely see myself complaining.
+I suspect there will be quite some stress, funding issues, long hours of work, but I barely see myself complaining.
 There is a high degree of autonomy and I have a personal stake in the situation.
-I should definitely try it out with some decent skill or always be on the lookout for some opportunities.
-I am not worried about it.
+I should definitely try it out once I have some decent skill, a good idea or a good opening into one.
+I should always be on the lookout for some opportunities.
 I am sure it would be a great journey.
 7/10.

-I am not worried about it though!

 **Personal**